JanKaczmarkiewicz/teleport-challenge-fe/README.md

 A login screen where an unauthenticated user is automatically redirected to (and then taken back to the original URL).

+eg.:

+1. unauthenticated enters protected route `/folder/foo/bar`
+2. redirect to `/login?redirected_from=/folder/foo/bar`
+3. user logs in
+4. redirect to `redirected_from`

 #### /not-found

 Not found page, where a user is automatically redirected to in case folder, does not exist.